igorski/regrader/README.md

 ### Build as Audio Unit (macOS only)

-Is aided by the excellent [Jamba framework](https://github.com/pongasoft/jamba) by Pongasoft, which wraps around Steinbergs SDK.
+Is aided by the excellent [Jamba framework](https://github.com/pongasoft/jamba) by Pongasoft, which provides a toolchain around Steinbergs SDK.
 Execute the following instructions to build Regrader as an Audio Unit:

 * Build the AUWrapper Project in the Steinberg SDK folder
 * Create a Release build of the Xcode project generated in step 1, this creates _VST3_SDK/public.sdk/source/vst/auwrapper/build/lib/Release/libauwrapper.a_